+Previously, we shared three basic mistakes in getting a second passport.
 One of those mistakes was simply not letting the experts be the experts.
-These days, I make great efforts to not only go to the experts and pay them for the true value of their knowledge and services but, when possible, I also curate the information I gain from my network to share it with you.
+It always pays to go to the experts and pay them for the true value of their knowledge and services.

-Anyone investigating gold and silver needs to understand that its basic function is as money.
-Gold was used as money for 5000 years.
-It was only in 1971 when Nixon went off the gold standard that the whole world began to transition into the fiat system using paper money that is not backed by gold.
+Gold has been used as money for 5000 years.
+It was only in 1971, when Nixon went off the gold standard, that the whole world began to transition into the fiat system using paper money that is not backed by gold.
 Before that, all paper money was backed up by gold.

 2. It Must Be Under Your Direct and Unencumbered Ownership